 A multi-image time-series from Landsat can create “regrowth trajectories.”
 The 30-m resolution from Landsat is enough detail to see the harvest rotation cycle.
 Douglas fir in western Oregon can regrow to a closed canopy stage in 15–20 years, so the time frame of the Landsat record can show just over one harvest rotation cycle.

 Even from one year to the next, there is change.
-For example, compare the 2015, 2016, and 2017 images in this and the other sections.
-Look closely.
+For example, look closely at the recent images.
 Can you find new cleared areas in the green forest land?

 Associated Oregon Loggers, Inc., 2016, Common Questions: Associated Oregon Loggers, Inc., accessed on July 11, 2016, at http://www.oregonloggers.org/Forest_facts_ForestQuestions.aspx.